Graph cover-saturation: Coverage and Saturation

 when the limit exists.
-We use $\u{\ds}(F)$ and $\o{\ds}(F)$ for the limit infimum and limit supremum, respectively. \end{defn}
+We use $\u{\cs}(F)$ and $\o{\cs}(F)$ for the limit infimum and limit supremum, respectively. \end{defn}

-We will refer to graphs that realize that dom-sat number of $F$ as \emph{extremal} for $F$.
-Graphs in a family that realizes the dom-sat density of $F$ are \emph{asymptotically extremal} for $F$, though the individual graphs may not be extremal for $F$.
+We will refer to graphs that realize that cov-sat number of $F$ as \emph{extremal} for $F$.
+Graphs in a family that realizes the cov-sat density of $F$ are \emph{asymptotically extremal} for $F$, though the individual graphs may not be extremal for $F$.

-A few basic bounds on the dom-sat values follow from the above definitions and observations.
+A few basic bounds on the cov-sat values follow from the above definitions and observations.

-\begin{thm} If every connected component of $F$ has at least two edges, then $\u{\ds}(F) \geq \delta(F)/2$. \end{thm}
+\begin{thm} If every connected component of $F$ has at least two edges, then $\u{\cs}(F) \geq \delta(F)/2$. \end{thm}

 \begin{proof} This follows immediately from Fact~\ref{deltaFlem} in the case that $\delta(F) \geq 2$.
-If $\delta(F) = 1$, observe that any $F$-dom-sat graph has at most one isolated vertex, since $F$ has no isolated edges. \end{proof}
+If $\delta(F) = 1$, observe that any $F$-cov-sat graph has at most one isolated vertex, since $F$ has no isolated edges. \end{proof}